mendix/docs/content/howto/front-end/customize-styling-new.md

 ## 3. Create re-usable styling

 The previous section describes how developers can customize the styling of an app.
-Next to that it is possible to place styling inside modules, which can then be re-used in other apps.
+Next to that it is possible to place styling inside modules, which then can be re-used in other apps.
 This can be used to [create a theme module](TODO) or a [company design system](TODO).

-Adding styling to a module is similar to adding styling to a project, except that styling resources are placed in the themesource folder as explained in [Customize styling: File and folder structure](TODO)
+Adding styling to a module is similar to adding styling to a project, except that styling resources are placed in the `themesource` folder as explained in [Customize styling: File and folder structure](TODO)

-For classes that are generic or that should be easy discoverable a developers consider creating design properties for this.
+For classes that are generic or that should be easily discovered, a developer can consider creating design properties for this.
 For more information see [Extend design properties](TODO)

 ## 4. Create a theme module

-Styling which can be easily re-used through modules across projects.
-By default, the theme settings like color, font, spacing etc are in the theme folder, which is per app specific.
+A theme module is useful for styling which can be easily re-used through modules across projects.
+By default, the theme settings like color, font, spacing, etc. are in the `theme` folder, which is per app specific.
 However, often it is desired to-reuse these settings to create a consistent look and feel across apps.

 This can be done by creating a theme module and making the custom-variables file in the theme folder point to the custom variables file in your theme module.
-For creating a full design system see or to [Create a company design system](TODO) See the instructions below for more details on creating a re-usable theme module.
+For creating a full design system see [Create a company design system](TODO).

+See the example below on creating a re-usable theme module.

 ### 4.1.
 Web